seng637-Winter/seng637-a1-CA-Proc/seng637-a1-team-5.md

 All of the group members have prior experience with exploratory software testing, and two of them have conducted manual functional testing prior to this lab in previous work.

-# High-level description of the exploratory testing plan
+# High level description of the exploratory testing plan

 In order to create a useful exploratory testing plan, all members needed to be familiar with the SUT.
 First we reviewed the requirements document contained within Appendix B. This review identified a number of system behaviours and constraints that the software must meet.
 As well, each team member independently completed the system familiarization, outlined within the assignment document.